Exotic, attractive and largely kill-proof, is it any surprise that cacti are popular houseplants?

 OAMCEG Succulent Plant Pots

-These 4-inch ceramic pots are perfect for housing small cacti and young seedlings.
+These 4-inch ceramic pots are perfect for housing small cacti and new baby plants just starting their life.
 With their hexagon geometric shape and simple white color, this set of six pots fits right in with almost any room decor.

 Each pot has a pre-drilled hole to encourage soil drainage.
 A bamboo trap catches any drip or overflow before it has a chance to leak on your windowsill or counter.

-While the trays are awesome for preventing leaks, they can become discolored from water exposure over time.
+But while the trays are awesome for preventing leaks, they can become discolored from water exposure over time.
+So you may want to wipe them dry after watering.

-If you need a smaller pot, these planters are also available in a 2.75-inch size option.
+If you need an even smaller pot, these planters are also available in a 2.75-inch size option.

 MyGift Sunburst Ceramic Planter